-Child Protection and wider child safety issues will be addressed through the curriculum as appropriate, especially in Personal, Social and Health Education (PSHE), Information and Communication Technology (ICT), Citizenship and Sex and Relationships Education.
+Child Protection and wider child safety issues will be addressed through the curriculum as appropriate, especially in Personal, Social and Health Education (PSHE), Information and Communication Technology (ICT), Citizenship, Rights Respecting Schools, British Values and Sex and Relationships Education.
+Assemblies, visitors to school and themed weeks such as Health, Online safety and Anti-Bullying also support the safety and well-being of the children in our care.